Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Method

 To assess shape consistency, we measure the similarity between the two covariance matrices and use the predefined threshold $\tau_{cov}$ to control the discrepancy between source and destination point set:

 where $\text{tr}(\cdot)$ and $\|\cdot\|_F$ denote the matrix trace and the Frobenius norm.
-Then, based on the obtained similarity scores, we choose the highest score for each source instance to find the best-matching pairs while avoiding duplicate associations.
+Then, for all candidate pairs satisfying the filtering conditions, we choose the smallest discrepancy in Eq.~\ref{eq-static2} for each source instance to determine the best-matching pairs while avoiding duplicate associations.